An algorithm to recognize regular singular Mahler systems: Introduction

-The singularities of differential or ($q$-)difference systems have been widely studied and algorithms have been given.
-One of the main interests in studying the regular singular systems is the good analytic properties of their solutions.
-Linear differential systems have been some of the first ones to be studied.
-A linear differential system is regular singular at $z=0$ if and only if all of its solutions have moderate growth at $z=0$, that is, at most a polynomial growth (see for example \cite[theorem 5.4]{VDPS03}).
-Some criteria and algorithms have been given for a linear differential system to have a regular singularity, see for example \cite{Bir13,Moser59,HW86,Hi87,Barkatou95}.
-Then, algorithms have been given for other systems such as difference systems and $q$-difference systems (see for instance \cite{Pr83,Barkatou89,BP96,BBP}).
+Note that some authors use the term ``Fuchsian'' to mean ``regular singular''.
+The singularities of differential systems and then of ($q$-)difference systems have been widely studied and algorithms have been given.
+One of the main interests in studying the regular singular systems is the good analytical properties of their solutions.
+A linear differential system is regular singular at $z=0$ if and only if all of its solutions have moderate growth at $z=0$, that is, at most a polynomial growth (see for example \cite[Th.
+5.4]{VDPS03}).
+There exist criteria and algorithms to recognize regular singular differential systems, see for example \cite{Barkatou95,Bir13,Hi87,HW86,Moser59}.
+Then, algorithms have been given for other systems such as difference systems and $q$-difference systems (see for instance \cite{Barkatou89,BBP,BP96,Pr83}).
 In \cite{BBP}, the authors give a general algorithm for recognizing the regular singularity of linear functional equations satisfying some general properties.
-This algorithm applies to many systems such as differential systems and ($q{\rm -}$)difference systems.
-However, this general algorithm does not apply to the study of the regular singularity at $0$ of Mahler systems because the Mahler operator $\puip$ does not preserve the valuation at $0$.
-The aim of this paper is to fill in this gap and to present an algorithm which decides whether or not a Mahler system is regular singular at $0$.
+This algorithm applies to many systems such as differential systems and ($q$-)difference systems.
+However, this general algorithm does not apply to Mahler systems for the Mahler operator $\puip$ does not preserve the valuation at $0$.
+The aim of this paper is to fill this gap and to present an algorithm which decides whether or not a Mahler system is regular singular at $0$.

+A remarkable property of linear differential systems at regular singular points is that Schlesinger's density theorem applies: the monodromy group is Zariski-dense in the Galois group of the system \cite[Cor.
+5.2]{VDPS03}.
+An analog of this theorem was proved for ($q$-)difference systems also using the regular singular property (see \cite[Cor.~9.10]{vdPS97}, \cite[Th.
+12.14]{vdPS97} or \cite{Sau03}).
+Recently, the second author has proved an analog of the Schlesinger's density theorem for Mahler systems \cite{Pou20} under regular singular conditions.
+Thus, the present work gives an algorithm to determine whether this theorem applies or not.